Bjohns800/Bjohns800/README.md

 # Ben Johnston

-I am a quant finance graduate with an extensive interest in software solitions to problems within finance and ouitsidee of finance.
+I am a quant finance graduate with an extensive interest in software solitions to problems within finance and ouitside of finance.
 10 years of coding experience

 ---